maxpert/marmot/README.md

    will serve as full control panel hosting and cluster management API. **EXPERIMENTAL**
  - `verbose` - Specify if system should dump debug logs on console as well.
 Only use this for debugging.

+For more details and internal workings of marmot [go to these docs](https://github.com/maxpert/marmot/blob/master/docs/overview.md).

 ## Limitations
 Right now there are a few limitations on current solution: